brporter/tmplt/README.md

 ### What templates are available?

 Each template is a seperate branch.
-So far, there is only one:

 * [vscode/msvc](https://github.com/brporter/tmplt/tree/vscode/msvc) - Visual Studio Code and MSVC++ for Win32
+* [vscode/cmake-msvc-qt5](https://github.com/brporter/tmplt/tree/vscode/cmake-msvc-qt5) - Visual Studio Code, CMake, MSVC and Qt 5.0

 I expect to add the following in the near future: